Setup

 Opening repo in VS Code

-• Open our code in VS Code and set up the workspace correctly
+• open your code in Visual Studio Code and set up the workspace

 Git and GitHub terminology

-• Repository or repo: A repository is a special folder that stores all the files and their history for a project.
+• Repository (repo): A special folder that stores your project files and their history

-• Pull: Pulling means getting the latest changes made by others and adding them to your own copy of the project.
+• Pull: Getting the latest changes from others and updating your copy

-• Clone: Cloning is making a copy of a project from a remote location to your own computer so you can work on it.
+• Clone: Copying a project from the remote location to your computer

-• Local: the copy of the repo that is on your computer
+• Local: The version of the repo stored on your computer

-• Fork: making your own copy of someone else’s project.
+• Fork: Creating your own copy of someone else’s project

-To use GitHub Desktop to open VS Code:
+To use GitHub Desktop to open Visual Studio Code:

-2. Make sure the Current repository (top lefthand) is space-rescue-resources
+• Check that the Current repository (top left) is space-rescue-resources

 Launch with GitHub Desktop